sharpsan/handbrake-cli_bash/README.md

   4.2 i uploaded the bash script here : https://github.com/imaginarycheetah/handbrake-cli_bash either download it or copy the text and paste it into a new .sh file, it needs to be saved where it will be accessible on your SMB share. be sure to `chmod +x handbrake_batch.sh` so that it can execute.

-  4.3 open a terminal for each LXC and make a symlink to the handbrake-batch.sh file `ln -s /<mounted SMB share>/handbrake_batch.sh /bin/handbrake_batch`pay attention to the omission of the .sh file extension on the created symlink. this allows the script to be invoked as you would a normal program.
+  4.3 open a terminal for each LXC and make a symlink to the handbrake-batch.sh file `ln -s /<mounted SMB share>/handbrake_batch.sh /bin/handbrake_batch` please note the omission of the .sh file extension on the created symlink. this allows the script to be invoked as you would a normal program.

+&nbsp;

   5.0 script variables to modify (only make modifications to the actual bash.sh script, not the symlinks)